guineec/lora-fwupdate-python/README.md

 ## Servers
 Servers for:
   - Piggybacked Selective Repeat ARQ Adapted for Class A and B (An adaptation of the protocol designed for Class A by Kevin O'Sullivan of TCD)
   - True Selective Repeat Server for Class B (may also work with Class A without modification, but that is untested)
+  - NACKed Piggybacked Selective Repeat same as protocol 1, except for its use of negative acknowledgement over positive acknowledgement.

 Servers currently only serve one update to one device and need to be restarted to restart updates